 The results from a survey of over 600 national criminal justice leaders provides a snapshot of the current state of innovation in criminal justice.
 It seeks to answer such questions as: Is innovation a priority?
 Are criminal justice leaders aware of emerging research?
 Do they use research to inform policymaking?
 What obstacles stand in the way of innovation?

-Writing in Governing, our director, Greg Berman, argues the fight to transform the American justice system will not be won "from the offices of our foundations, elected officials, or editorial boards."
+Our director, Greg Berman, argues the fight to transform the American justice system will not be won "from the offices of our foundations, elected officials, or editorial boards."
 Along with macro reform ideas, look for micro changes in practice with far-reaching implications.